o3de/o3de.org/content/docs/user-guide/assets/pipeline/asset-system-programming.md

 | ParticleAsset | Gems\\LmbrCentral\\Code\\include\\LmbrCentral\\Rendering\\ParticleAsset.h |

 **Note**
-Adding your own asset type to O3DE includes the following high\-level steps:
+Adding your own asset type to O3DE includes the following high-level steps:
 Derive your type from `AssetData`.
 Declare an `AZ_RTTI` type for the asset to ensure that it has a UUID.
 Add the member fields or structs that store your data in memory at run time.